yHator/FairnessML_git/README.md

 ![basicModel](https://github.com/yHator/FairnessML_git/blob/main/README_files/basicModel.png)

-Model 0 is for predicting weather data.
-Model 1 is for predicting energy consumption.
-Output of model 1 is energy consumption.
+Model 0 is for predicting weather data, because we need that as an input to model 1.
+I input each column of weather data variable and have a timestep of 3 (hours).
+Model 1 is for predicting energy consumption and it takes in energy consumption data as well as weather data.
+Output of model 1 is future predicted energy consumption.

 I intuitively built a "basic LSTM" from this [source][BasicLSTM].